scnwwu/vscode-sas-extension/website/docs/README.md

 # SAS Extension for Visual Studio Code

 Welcome to the SAS Extension for Visual Studio Code!
-This extension provides support for the [SAS language](https://go.documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/lrcon/titlepage.htm).
+The SAS extension is lightweight, runs anywhere, and allows you to integrate SAS with other languages.
+You can connect directly to SAS Viya and SAS 9 and run code.

+The SAS extension includes the following features:

+- SAS syntax highlighting and help, code completion, and code snippets

+- Profile configuration for connecting to SAS and running code

+- Support for SAS Viya and SAS 9 connections

+- Access to SAS Content and libraries

+- Ability to create notebooks for SAS, SQL, Python, and other languages